bartkl/presentations/cimug2024/index.md

 It's very easy to use multiple reference models.
 * This provides immense flexibility and ease of standardization.
-* Usually this is very difficult to do.
+* Usually this is difficult or even impossible to do.
+* It's no problem if the models are expressed in different modeling languages.

 ---